SG345/etrack/README.md

-# EventTracking API Assignment - Problem Statement
+# EventTracking API Assignment

- The features of the tracking system are as listed below:
+## Problem Statement/Description of tasks
 1) The stream comes with a  unique device id  and a list of events performed along with the attributes for those events.
 Each device corresponds to a  user_id  in the system.
 (Note: A mapping from unique device id to user_id can be assumed to be present in the system)

 2) Some particular events can be blocked at the backend and should be filtered out (not saved) by the API